ericoporto/ags-manual-wiki/DrawingSurface.md

     DrawingSurface.DrawTriangle(int x1, int y1, int x2, int y2, int x3, int y3)

-Draws a filled triangle in the current colour with corners at the points (x1,y1), (x2,y2) and (x3,y3).
+Draws a filled triangle in the current color with corners at the points (x1,y1), (x2,y2) and (x3,y3).

 Well, don't look at me, you might find it useful for something :-)